utopia-rise/godot-kotlin-native/COMPILING_FROM_SOURCE.md

 ## Building the samples
 Samples projects are not included in root gradle project, as it is not the way it works for end user.
-In order to build samples you have to start `build` task from `samples/games/kotlin` directory.
+In order to build samples you have to start `build` task from `samples/games/kotlin` directory or from `samples/coroutines/kotlin` for coroutines sample.
 - Build them manually by directly calling the `build` task of the samples from the IDE or through the commandline:
 `cd samples/games/kotlin`
 `./gradlew build -Pplatform=desired_platform`, `desired_platform` can be either `windows`, `linux`, `macos`, `android`, `ios`.